 We have expertise in the development of novel statistical approaches to the selection of viral vaccines where strain matching is an important consideration (for example in Influenza and FMDV), in vaccine development (filariasis) and in the design of large-scale vaccine programs - particularly rabies.
 Vector ecology often comprises a critical gap in our understanding of the dynamics of vector-borne diseases and vectors we study include mosquitos, ticks, and tsetse flies.
 Our close relationship with veterinarians and medics both within the Institute and wider College provides an ideal platform for developing one-health approaches to the control of infectious disease and biodiversity management, most of our work in this area is based in sub-Saharan Africa in close collaboration with our partner Institutes, particularly in Tanzania.

-We work closely with other research units within the College, particularly Institute of Infection, Immunity & Inflammation, the University of Glasgow-MRC-Centre for Virus Research, and the Polyomics facility, but we have very strong links outwith the University with the Pirbright Institute and the WHO Influenza Centre at NIMR (London).
+We work closely with other research units within the College, particularly University of Glasgow-MRC-Centre for Virus Research, the Institute of Infection, Immunity & Inflammation, and the Polyomics facility, but we have very strong links outwith the University with the Pirbright Institute and the WHO Influenza Centre at NIMR (London).